 The difference between intentional learning and incidental learning is that intentional learning has learning as a deliberate goal, while incidental learning doesn’t.
 Neither type of learning is inherently better; rather, each type has its own advantages and disadvantages, and may be more beneficial for different people under different circumstances.

-For example, in a situation where a professional in some field needs to quickly understand some deeply technical topic, intentional learning will likely be better.
+For example, in a situation where a professional in some field needs to quickly understand a deeply technical topic, intentional learning will likely be better.
 Conversely, in a situation where a relatively unmotivated individual needs to improve some life skills slowly over time, incidental learning might be better.

 Benefits of intentional learning